Ford-Cosworth EC / ED engine: 1995: Sauber

 Peter Sauber's Swiss team, Sauber Motorsport, appeared in Formula 1 in 1993 with Ilmor engines, dubbed Mercedes.
 With the start of the 1995 season, Mercedes entered into a partnership with McLaren that lasted 20 years.
 Since McLaren, as usual, insisted on an exclusive relationship, Sauber was no longer an engine partner.
 After Cosworth's failed attempt to land Jordan Grand Prix as a future exclusive partner - Eddie Jordan was instead able to take over the Peugeot engines in the fall of 1994, which had previously been used by McLaren - Cosworth chose Sauber as the new works team in November 1994, which in this respect took over the role of Benetton Formula.
 The relationship, which also included personal ties between Sauber and Cosworth, was designed to last two years.

 In 1995, Sauber exclusively received the 3.0-litre ECA engine that previously used by Benetton Formula.
 It did not harmonize with the Sauber C14, which had been designed in late summer 1994 to accommodate the significantly lighter Mercedes engine.
 Because the decision in favor of the Cosworth engine was made late, the Sauber engineers were only able to superficially adopt the C14 to the ECA engine.
 This had an adverse effect on the handling, which was described as unpredictable ("erratic"); moreover, the aerodynamics of the C14 was not efficient.
 In 1995, with the ECA, Sauber was unable to repeat the success that Benetton had achieved the previous year with the original EC version.
 Third place for Heinz-Harald Frentzen at the Italian Grand Prix was the team's best result this year and also the only podium finish achieved by the ECA in its three-year history.
 Frentzen came forth again, fifth twice, and sixth four times over the course of the year.
 His teammate Karl Wendlinger didn't finish at all in six races, Wendlinger's replacement Jean-Christophe Boullion only finished in the points twice in eleven races.
 Boullion's best finish was fifth place in Germany.
 At the end of the year, Sauber was seventh in the constructors' championship with 18 points, Frentzen was ninth in the drivers' championship.
 In 1995, Sauber was by far the best Cosworth team.
 Of the four customer teams that consistently used ED engines this year, only Minardi score a World Championship point.
 Simtek, Pacific, and Forti Corse remained without points.

 In the 1996 season, Sauber received completely newly developed ten-cylinder engines, which were designated by the manufacturer as Cosworth JD, but was reported by Ford under the designation Zetec-R.

 1996: Forti Corse

 The Forti Corse team from Alessandria made its debut in Formula 1 in 1995 after having been successful in Formula 3000 for many years.
 Forti entered 1995 with a Cosworth ED customer engine and a chassis harking back to the 1992 Fondmetal GR02.
-Diniz and teammate Roberto Moreno were the slowest drivers all season; they were often lapped five or six times on their finishes, and nine times in Argentina.
+Diniz and teammate Roberto Moreno were the slowest drivers all season; they were often lapped five or six times during races, and were lapped nine times in Argentina.